Explicit non-special divisors of small degree, algebraic geometric hulls, and LCD codes from Kummer extensions: Explicit non-special divisors of small degree

-In this section, we give explicit constructions of non-special divisors of degrees $g-1$ and $g$ for certain families of curves.
+In this section, we give explicit constructions of non-special divisors of degrees $g-1$ and $g$ for certain families of function fields.
 We first focus our attention on those of degree $g$.
 To determine a non-special divisor $A$ of degree $g$, we seek $A$ with $\ell \left( A \right)=1$, meaning $\mathcal{L}(A)=\F$.

 Notice that if $A$ and $B$ are effective divisors with $A \leq B$ and $v_P(A) \in H(P) \setminus \{ 0 \}$, then $\ell \left( B \right) \geq \ell \left( A \right) \geq 2$.
 Since we seek $A=\sum_{i=1}^m \alpha_i P_i $ with $\ell \left( A \right)=1$, we may restrict our search to divisors This alone, however, is not enough to guarantee $\ell \left( A \right)=1$ as the following example demonstrates.